 - 1. Explain to students that they will participate in a series of activities to experience the experimental design process, or "work like a scientist."
 These activities will help them with collecting additional information related to their project. - 2.
 Ask students to tell you what they think a scientist does.
 Chart responses.
 Responses will probably include ideas such as do research, conduct experiments, work with chemicals, etc. Explain to students that scientists often try to answer a question with an experiment. - 3.
-Explain that scientists often begin their understanding of a topic by making observations and that as good "student scientists," students need to develop their skills of observation. - 4.
-Distribute an assortment of objects for observations (e.g., leaves, rocks, or shells) and hand lenses to students.
+Explain that scientists often begin their understanding of a topic by making observations and that as good "student scientists," students need to develop their skills of observation.

+4. Distribute an assortment of objects for observations (e.g., leaves, rocks, or shells) and hand lenses to students.
 Make available measuring tools for students to use as they observe their object.
 Ask students to work with a partner and make as many observations as they can about their object and record what they observed.

-Teacher Note: If possible, ask students to make observations on something related to the project, e.g., water that was collected from a local river they are considering for protection.
+Teacher Note: If possible, ask students to make observations on something related to the project, e.g., the number of plant or animal species found in a local habitat.
 Otherwise, this activity will teach students how to make scientific observations for future use in their Disney Planet Challenge project.